 ObjectRocket Redis SSL FAQ¶

-ObjectRocket is now offering an additional level of security by providing the option of using SSL encryption between your client(s) and your Redis instance(s).
-Customers will now have access to either a ServiceNet or Public connection string with or without SSL Encryption via the ObjectRocket control panel.
-All that you have to do is to use the appropriate connection string when connecting to your instance.
+ObjectRocket offers an extra level of security by providing the option to use SSL encryption between your clients and your Redis instances.
+Customers now have access to either a ServiceNet or Public connection string with or without SSL encryption via the ObjectRocket Control Panel.
+Use the appropriate connection string when you connect to your instance.

-In general, Redis is not optimized for maximum security but for maximum performance and simplicity.
-As Redis use cases grow more complex and more integral to an applications architecture, customers want more security around their Redis instances and how they connect to them.
-ObjectRocket already requires customers to set an Access Control List (ACL) before their Redis instance is usable and password authentication every time that they connect to their Redis instance.
-ObjectRocket also uses containerization to isolate each Redis instance and it’s associated resources such as the endpoints that the user connects to.
-Providing customers with the ability to use SSL encryption adds another layer of security all the way back to their client(s).
+Redis isn’t optimized for maximum security but for maximum performance and simplicity.
+As Redis use cases grow more complex and more integral to an application’s architecture, customers want more security around their Redis instances and how they connect to them.
+ObjectRocket already requires customers to set an Access Control List (ACL) before their Redis instance is usable.
+ObjectRocket also requires password authentication every time customers connect to their Redis instance.
+Additionally, ObjectRocket uses containerization to isolate each Redis instance and its associated resources, like the endpoints that the user connects to.
+Providing customers with the ability to use SSL encryption adds another layer of security.

 How do I enable SSL Encryption?¶

-You may need to use some type of SSL proxy in order to handle the SSL handshake that takes place between your client and the Redis endpoint.
-An example of this would be stunnel.
-Once you have a proxy in place, all you need to do is point your application to the desired SSL connection string.
-Unless you’re using a driver with built in SSL support, as they generarlly have an additional connection option to specify SSL connectivity, you don’t need to make any additional code changes to your application.
+You might need to use some type of SSL proxy to handle the SSL handshake that takes place between your client and the Redis endpoint.
+An example of this is stunnel.
+After you have a proxy in place, point your application to the appropriate SSL connection string.
+Unless you’re using a driver with built in SSL support and an extra connection option to specify SSL connectivity, you don’t need to make any additional code changes to your application.

-In order to encrypt your data in transit, it is recommended that the you download a certificate authority or certification authority from Rackspace to verify the authenticity of the certificate that Rackspace is using during the handshake process.
+For data encryption in transit, ObjectRocket recommends downloading a certification authority from Rackspace to verify the authenticity of the certificate that Rackspace is using during the handshake process.
 You can download the certificate authority here.

-In the Control Panel you’ll also be provided with a key fingerprint next to the SSL connection strings.
+In the Control Panel, you also receive a key fingerprint next to the SSL connection strings.
 You can use this fingerprint to verify the encrypted connection during the handshake process.

-What is the expected performance impact when I use SSL Encryption¶
+What is the expected performance impact of using the SSL Encryption?¶

-With any added step between your client and our Redis endpoints, there will be some type of network impact.
-Through our testing, we expect that there is a <5% latency increase by using the SSL connections.
-For most customers our expectations are that this impact will be much smaller.
-As always, we recommend that customers do some performance testing with SSL Encryption before fully implementing the solution if possible.
-Please contact our support team if you’d like help setting up a staging instance alongside production for testing.
+Any added step between your client and the ObjectRocket Redis endpoints has some network impact.
+ObjectRocket testing suggests a less than a 5% latency increase by using the SSL connections.
+We expect this impact to be much smaller for most customers.
+Customers should do some performance testing with SSL encryption before fully implementing the solution, if possible.
+Contact the ObjectRocket Support team if you’d like help setting up a staging instance alongside production for testing.